compose-generator/compose-generator/predefined-services/frontend/openproject/README.md

 Username: `admin`
 Password `admin`

-Please change the password immediatly after the first login as prompted.
+Please change the password immediately after the first login as prompted.